ignatiuslyh/P5-4_C_Project/README.md

 Simple command-line Class Management System written in C.
 Provides an in-memory student database with basic CRUD operations, import from CSV, sorting, summary statistics and an operation history.

-This README was generated from the project source files.

 ## Features
 - Load/save database to a tab-separated text file
 - INSERT, QUERY, UPDATE, DELETE records